1. Appoint a Bicycle Coordinator

 Sponsor Capital Bikeshare

-In addition to making it easier for employees to use their own bicycles, employers can sponsor Capital Bikeshare to give employees access to a fleet of 1,800+ bicycles located at over 200 stations in Washington D.C., Arlington, Alexandria and Montgomery County.
-Opportunities are available to bring Capital Bikeshare into more cities and counties within the Washington metropolitan region, as the system is poised to expand.
+In addition to making it easier for employees to use their own bicycles, employers can sponsor Capital Bikeshare to give employees access to thousands of bicycles at hundreds of stations in Washington D.C., Arlington, Fairfax, Alexandria and Montgomery Counties.

 Employers can choose to: